pilvikala/cq-text-file-source/README.md

-# File sync plugin
+# text file source plugin

-Extracts CSV file into a table
+Extracts a CSV file into a table.

+This is a demo plugin featuring [CloudQuery JavaScript SDK](https://github.com/cloudquery/plugin-sdk-javascript).

 ## Configuration